Black Bean and Rice Bake

 • Canned black beans – For convenience and ease of preparation, simply drain a can of black beans and rinse them in a mesh strainer before adding to your bean bake.
 Black beans are a great source of protein, plus they’re pretty cheap!

 • Seasonings – This recipe has tons of fresh flavor just from the peppers, rice, and beans, so you don’t want to drown it in seasonings.
 That’s why we use just a dash of garlic, cayenne pepper, cumin, paprika, and salt for a subtle hint of spice.
+And of course, there are plenty of surprising health benefits from spices themselves!

 • Mexican-blend cheese – We all know cheese tastes great on rice and beans!
 A blend of cheddar and Monterey jack adds mild flavor and puts some moisture back into the rice as it melts.